SciML/Catalyst.jl/docs/src/inverse_problems/petab_ode_param_fitting.md

 using DataFrames
 measurements = DataFrame(obs_id="obs_P", time=data_ts, measurement=data_vals)
 ```
 Since, in our example, all measurements are of the same observable, we can set `obs_id="obs_P"`.
-However, it is also possible [include measurements from several different observables](@ref petab_simulation_measurements_several_observables).
+However, it is also possible to [include measurements from several different observables](@ref petab_simulation_measurements_several_observables).

 ### Creating a PEtabModel